IBC: Recombinant DNA

 What does the IBC do?

-- Set containment levels for experiments involving whole plants and animals
+- Sets containment levels for experiments involving whole plants and animals

-- Review periodically institutional compliance with NIH Guidelines
+- Periodically reviews institutional compliance with NIH Guidelines

 The IBC at Rice University